WestonVincze/mtx-login-page/src/services/services.md

 ## Hooks

 The `hooks` directory contains hooks that act as a bridge between corresponding api's and slices.
 Each of these managing hooks is responsible for serving abstracted functions to the application that manage redux state in tandem with the localStorage data.
-Each hook also contains an `error` variable in state which handles any errors that are thrown from api's or alices.
+Each hook also contains an `error` variable in state which handles any errors that are thrown from api's or slices.